JonathanWilbur/mueller-report/volume1.md

-Manafort resigned from the Trump campaign in mid-August 2016, approximately two weeks after his second meeting with Kilimnik, amidst negative media reporting about his political consulting work for the pro-Russian Party of regions in Ukraine. despite his resignation, Manafort continued to offer advice to various campaign officials through the November election.
+Manafort resigned from the Trump campaign in mid-August 2016, approximately two weeks after his second meeting with Kilimnik, amidst negative media reporting about his political consulting work for the pro-Russian Party of regions in Ukraine.
+Despite his resignation, Manafort continued to offer advice to various campaign officials through the November election.
 Manafort told Gates that he still spoke with Kushner, Bannon, and candidate Trump, 935 and some of those post-resignation contacts are documented in emails.
 For example, on October 21, 2016,